This data was updated on 01/27/23.

 at home to avoid exposing others.

-The JYNNEOS vaccine has been approved by the U.S. Food and Drug Administration for protection against the monkeypox virus in people who have been exposed to monkeypox and people who are more likely to get monkeypox.
-Vaccination is currently not recommended for the general public for the prevention of monkeypox.
+The JYNNEOS vaccine has been approved by the U.S. Food and Drug Administration for protection against the mpox virus in people who have been exposed to mpox and people who are more likely to get mpox.
+Vaccination is currently not recommended for the general public for the prevention of mpox.

 Testing and Treatment

 At this time, the risk to the general public appears to be low.
-Individuals who believe they were exposed to monkeypox or have an illness that could be monkeypox should contact their healthcare provider.
+Individuals who believe they were exposed to mpox or have an illness that could be mpox should contact their healthcare provider.
 People without a provider or insurance should visit health.maryland.gov/CSTIP/local to find contact information for their local health department.

-There are no treatments specifically for monkeypox virus infection.
-However, antiviral drugs developed to protect against smallpox may be used to treat or prevent human monkeypox.
-These treatments are not available through routine providers, though the health department can assist with coordinating these resources.
+There are no treatments specifically for mpox virus infection.
+Most people with mpox recover fully within 2 to 4 weeks without the need for medical treatment.
+Supportive care and pain control may be enough.
+However, antiviral drugs developed to protect against smallpox may be used to treat or prevent human mpox.